 Here’s where else I’ve put some words online, or been featured somewhere worth shouting about:

-Waitrose worked with bloggers across the country to produce some recipe ideas for a certain summer football event in 2014 which Germany won.
+Waitrose worked with bloggers across the country to produce some recipe ideas for a certain summer football event which Germany won.
 I got tasked with making a Spanish-themed burgers which was awesome.

 When The Guardian were writing a piece on an alternative city guide to Newcastle, I was asked for a little input into where’s hot.
 It’s a great piece, and worth a read if you haven’t caught it already.
 Oh to have Tony Naylor’s job…

 In 2012, I was chuffed to have been commended in the Food & Drink category for this hyper-local celebration of Northern blogging.
 In 2013 I was runner-up in the very same category.
-A great event which I hope to see return next year following a brief absence!
+A really nice event which would be great to see the return of.
+2018 saw me nominated in the Northern Blog Awards under the ‘Foodies & Cooking Blogger’ category.
+Didn’t win, like.

 WOW247 is an online magazine with a local focus which I produced a couple of articles for: favourite Newcastle restaurants for any budget, and my top 10 bars in town.